-Session XI — Sword of Valor
+Session XVII — Sword of Valor

 Fallen Guardian